Policy document

 Remedies for justified complaints

 Section 92 of the Local Government Act 2000 gives councils powers to remedy injustice arising from maladministration.
-The purpose of this power is to ensure that the complainant is put back into the position they would have been in before the issue occurred.
+The purpose of this power is to ensure that the complainant is put back into the position they would have been in before the problem occurred.

-The Council will only provide remedies or compensation where the complainant has suffered injustice as a result of maladministration.
+The council will only provide remedies or compensation where the complainant has suffered injustice as a result of maladministration.

 Each case will be considered on its own merits in the light of the particular circumstances.
-Where a complainant has sustained loss or suffering, the Council may consider providing a free service (such as a voucher) or financial compensation.
+Where a complainant has sustained loss or suffering, the council may consider providing a free service (such as a voucher) or financial compensation.

-Each case will be evaluated in terms of impact: Low, Medium or Major.
+Each case will be evaluated in terms of impact: low, medium or major.

 We will not consider financial compensation in the following circumstances:

-- Any matter settled via an insurance claim
+• any matter settled via an insurance claim

-- Any settlement agreed via court proceedings
+• any settlement agreed via court proceedings

 Exceptions to these circumstances:

-- We may pay compensation to settle a claim where it is cost effective for the Council to do so
+• we may pay compensation to settle a claim where it is cost-effective for the council to do so

-Efforts will be made to ensure that, as far as possible, broadly similar complaints, if justified, should receive broadly comparable remedies.
+Efforts will be made to ensure that, as far as possible, broadly similar complaints, if justified, receive broadly comparable remedies.

 Monitoring and reporting

-The Council has a separate ‘Unreasonable and Unreasonably Persistent Customer Contact Policy’.
-This has been developed to ensure the Council is proportionate and fair in the way it defines this type of customer contact and in the manner it deals with it.
-This policy is available on our website.
+The council has a separate Unreasonable and Unreasonably Persistent Customer Contact Policy.
+This has been developed to ensure the council is proportionate and fair in the way it defines this type of customer contact and in the manner it deals with it.